Should I be checked for skin cancer?

 What happens during a skin cancer check?

-If your doctor finds a suspicious spot on your skin, they may remove it or perform a biopsy (removing a small sample of tissue for detailed examination at a laboratory).
-They may refer you to a specialist.
+If they find a suspicious spot, they may remove it or take a small sample (biopsy) to test in a laboratory.
+They may also refer you to a specialist called a dermatologist.

 What does a skin cancer check cost?